Last Updated on July 2, 2026 by Daniel Globe

 Off-Peak Time Rules

-When you book an Off-Peak ticket, you need to check the specific time restrictions for your journey, because they vary by route and service.
-Off Peak benefits come from clear limits: you travel on weekdays outside busy periods, and you’re free all day on weekends and bank holidays.
-That gives you Time flexibility without unnecessary constraints.
+When you book an Off-Peak ticket, check the specific time restrictions for your journey, because they vary by route and service.
+The general pattern is straightforward: you travel on weekdays outside busy periods, and you’re free all day on weekends and bank holidays.

 | Ticket type | Validity rule |